-EnCana has managed to produce more oil when carbon dioxide (CO2) was injected into the geological formations and the oil mele.
-Thus, the Weyburn field, operated since 50 years in southeastern Saskatchewan by the company from Calgary, allowed to store some five million tons of CO2.
+EnCana was able to produce more oil when carbon dioxide (CO2) was injected into geological formations and mixed with petroleum.
+For example, the Weyburn field, operated by Calgary-based company 50 in southeastern Saskatchewan, has stockpiled some five million tonnes of CO2.

-A report concludes that the Weyburn oil field to be very good at long-term storage of CO2 because of its geological characteristics.
-ENAA (Japan), Nexen, SaskPower, TransAlta and Total (France) took part in a multidisciplinary study, for a period of four years, which has cost 40 million Canadian dollars.
-During the study, the researchers realized a risk evaluation of the long-term storage, completed the geological and seismic studies, environmental modeling comparing the actual results and makes repeated and frequent levies to try to understand the chemical reactions occurring in The reservoir.
+A report concludes that the Weyburn oil field is very suitable for long-term storage of CO2 due to its geological characteristics.
+ENAA (Japan), Nexen, SaskPower, TransAlta and Total (France) participated in a multidisciplinary study, lasting four years, which cost 40 million Canadian dollars.
+During the study, researchers performed a risk assessment of this long-term repository, completed geological and seismic studies, compared environmental models to actual results, and carried out repeated and frequent sampling in an attempt to understand the chemical reactions occurring in the area.
+The reservoir.

-This study proves that one can store tons of 5.000 CO2 daily in the ground and limit the release of this greenhouse gas in the atmosphere.
-However, CO2 was used by a pipeline routes 325 kilometers and came from a gasification plant Coal of North Dakota.
-This shows the limits of the project since it remains easier to manufacture than CO2 trap, store and transport issued by the polluting activities.
-Moreover, much remains to be done to apply the techniques and systems employed here are other geological formations around the world and ensure that storage CO2 becomes really an option to reduce the gas emissions effect greenhouse.
+This study proves that we can store 5.000 tons of CO2 per day in the soil and thus limit the release of this greenhouse gas into the atmosphere.
+However, the CO2 used was channeled through a 325 kilometer pipeline and originated from a North Dakota coal gasification plant.
+This shows the limits of the project since it remains easier to manufacture CO2 than to trap, store and transport that emitted by polluting activities.
+In addition, there is still much to be done to apply the techniques and systems employed here to other geological formations elsewhere in the world and to ensure that CO2 storage truly becomes an option to reduce greenhouse gas emissions. tight.

-See the order of magnitude of releases of humanity CO2:
+See the order of magnitude of humanity's CO2 emissions:

-- Current daily consumption is 80 million barrels of oil
+- the current daily consumption is 80 Million barrels of oil

-- 85% of this oil is consumed as energy (ie burnt)
+- 85% of this oil is consumed in the form of energy (therefore burnt)

-- 1 kg of oil burned rejected, envion and to simplify the calculations, 2.5 kg CO2
+- 1 kg of burnt oil rejects, around and to simplify the calculations, 2.5 kg of CO2

-- The density of the oil is about 800 kg / m3
+- the density of oil is about 800 kg / m3

-It would be interesting to compare this figure with the absorption of quotienne CO2 biomass (plants and plankton essentially).
+It would be interesting to compare this figure with the daily absorption of CO2 from biomass (mainly plants and plankton).

-Obviously this figure only takes into account the oil releases, not the CO2 releases of other fossil fuels (gas and coal).
-The "big scale" mentioned in the title is therefore hardly credible ... for now.
+Obviously this figure ONLY takes into account the oil discharges, not the CO2 discharges from other fossil fuels (gas and coal).
+The "large scale" mentioned in the title is therefore not very credible ... for the moment.

-A more effective solution would it not reduce the oil consumption just?
-By increasing the process conversion efficiency ... for example.
+Wouldn't a more effective solution be to simply reduce oil consumption?
+By increasing the conversion efficiency of processes… for example.